AshkanFeyzollahi/fa-spellchecker/docs/source/quickstart.rst

     spellchecker = SpellChecker()

-Ways to check if a word is in the vocabulary:
+Ways to check if a word is in the dictionary:

 .. code:: python